PixmaNts/SatisFlow/.kilocode/rules/memory-bank/brief.md

 The player should choose the type of carburant feeded into the generator depending on his type (eg: Fuel, TurboFuel, ect ...)
 As production line, the power generator can be set with groups one or many.
 Each group can have an OC value applyed to all the generator of that groups

+**Important Note on Overclocking**:
+Power generators overclock differently from power consumers.
+Their fuel consumption rate is always proportional to the power production of the building.
+Hence, overclocking a power generator will neither increase nor decrease fuel efficiency.

+- This means the generator will burn the fuel faster or slower, but not produce more energy from the same amount of fuel.
+- Production and consumption rate scale directly with Clock Speed, unlike power consumers

 ## LogisticsLine